 * I use a working title, but throughout the period I am writing I list options for the end-product.
-I might be out in the garden, shopping, or at work, but ideas come to mind at the strangest time.
+I might be out in the garden, shopping, or at work, but ideas come to mind at the strangest times.

-My New Thriller
+My New Thriller (working title)

 * I decide on a Point of View for the tale, and whether or not it might change during the telling.
 This is an area that is best decided early, but can still be changed once the writing is underway – as long as it is checked thoroughly after any amendments.